kolkhis/tech-notes/linux/monitoring/monitoring.md

 #### Changing Provisioned Dashboards
 NOTE: Any changes made to provisioned dashboards through the UI can't be saved back
-to the provisioning source.
+to the provisioning source (the `json` file that it is read from).

 If `allowUiUpdates` is set to `true` and you make a change to a provisioned
 dashboard, you can `Save` the dashboard and changes will persist to the Grafana
 database.
+This will not save changes to the original `json` file.
-But, if it's reloaded from the source then any changes will be overwritten.
+But, if the dashboard is reloaded from the source then any changes will be overwritten.

 ## Resources